ipfs/someguy/docs/environment-variables.md

 ### `SOMEGUY_HTTP_BLOCK_PROVIDER_PEERIDS`

 Comma-separated list of [multibase-encoded peerIDs](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#string-representation) to use in synthetic provider records returned for HTTP providers in `SOMEGUY_HTTP_BLOCK_PROVIDER_ENDPOINTS`.
+The order of PeerIDs must match the order of endpoints.

-If no peerIDs are passed, but provider endpoints are configured then auto-generated peerIDs will be provided.
+If no peerIDs are passed but provider endpoints are configured, synthetic PeerIDs will be automatically generated.
+These are deterministic identifiers derived from SHA256 hashes of the endpoint URLs, used solely for routing system compatibility.
+Since these providers use HTTP trustless gateway protocol rather than libp2p, the PeerIDs are purely synthetic and never participate in any cryptographic operations or peer authentication.

 Default: none